jason-johnson/terraform-provider-namep/docs/index.md

 ## Creating the format string

 The formats are made with a string consisting of static text and variables to be substituted when the name is computed.
-The formats can be specified in `default_nodash_name_format`, `default_resource_name_format`, and `azure_resource_formats`.
+The formats can be specified generically in `default_nodash_name_format` or `default_resource_name_format`, or specifically with `azure_resource_formats` or `custom_resource_formats`.
 Any normal text found in the string will be left as-is.
 Any text start surrounded by `#{}` will be treated as a variable and substituted if possible.
 Variables also support **optional dashes**.
 A variable like `#{-VAR}` will put a dash in front of the variable unless the value is empty.
 The dash can also be after the variable name to optionally put it behind the variable instead.
 Using the dash on both sides is not supported.

 **Note:  All variable values will be lowercased.**